astronomer/docs/astro/cli/configure-cli.md

 1. Go to the [**Releases** page of the Astro CLI GitHub repository](https://github.com/astro-projects/astro-cli/releases).
 Based on your desired CLI version and the CPU architecture of your machine, download one of the `.zip` files available on this page.

-    For example, to install v1.0.0 of the Astro CLI on a Windows Machine with an AMD 64 architecture, download `astro_1.0.0-converged_windows_amd64.zip`.
+    For example, to install v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, download `astro_1.0.0-converged_windows_amd64.zip`.

 2. Run the following command to unzip the executable: